Getting started7 min read

 The exact same $100/month at a 7% return, invested until age 65.
 Starting at 25 instead of 45 isn't twice as good — it's roughly five times as much, because the early years have the longest to compound.

-This is the most important chart in the article.
-The difference between the bars isn't how much each person saved each month — it's identical.
+This is the most important chart in the article, so it's worth sitting with for a second.
+The gap between the bars has nothing to do with how much each person saved each month — that part is identical.
 It's purely how many years their money had to compound.
-Waiting is the single most expensive thing you can do.
+Waiting, it turns out, is the most expensive thing you can do while doing absolutely nothing.

 What to ignore while you're starting out

-• Daily price moves.
-A diversified fund will rise and fall constantly; checking it every day only tempts you into mistakes.
+• The daily price moves.
+A diversified fund will bob up and down constantly; checking it every day is just a fancy way to stress yourself into mistakes.

 • Hot tips and "can't-miss" stocks.
-If it sounds like fast, guaranteed money, it's marketing or a scam.
+If it sounds like fast, guaranteed money, it's marketing or a scam — and often both at once.

 • Crypto and individual stocks as your foundation.
-Maybe later, as a tiny slice — never as the base your future rests on.
+Maybe later, as a tiny side bet — never as the base your future is standing on.

 Frequently asked questions